Fluzzroz/Contxtful-phone-model/Benoit-Boucher-Capstone-Proposal.md

 This function was calibrated to return a score close to 1 if the input ratio is either close to 0 or 1.
 A good score signifies that the labels were indeed clustered into clusters in an exclusive fashion.
 In other words, a specific label should be found inside a unique cluster and nowhere else.
 We then average the score of every item in the label-cluster matrix to give the final score.

 There is a caveat to this metric: it is highly sensitive to outliers.
-Clusters can utlimatly contain only one outlier thus fooling the algorithm and generating a very high score.
+Clusters can ultimately contain only one outlier, thus fooling the calculation and generating a very high score.

 ### Project Design